 - Improving Public Administration

 - Helping Public Authorities

 - Community Languages

 Chris Field is the Western Australian Ombudsman.
-He concurrently holds the role of Energy and Water Ombudsman.
-Chris is also the Chairman of the State Records Commission.
+He concurrently holds the roles of Energy and Water Ombudsman and Chairman, State Records Commission.

-Chris is the Second Vice President of the International Ombudsman Institute.
+In 2016, Chris was elected Second Vice President of the International Ombudsman Institute.
 The Institute represents 170 Ombudsman institutions from more than 90 countries.
-Prior to his election as 2nd Vice President, he served as the President of the Australasia and Pacific Ombudsman Region of the IOI, between 2012 and 2014, before being elected as the Treasurer of the IOI, a position he held between 2014 and 2016.
+Prior to his election as Second Vice President, he served as the Treasurer of the Institute between 2014 and 2016 and President of the Australasian and Pacific Ombudsman Region of the Institute between 2012 and 2014.

 He commenced his career as a lawyer at Arthur Robinson and Hedderwicks (now Allens Linklaters), prior to holding the roles of Executive Director, Consumer Law Centre Victoria and Chairman, Australian Consumers’ Association (now Choice).
 Immediately prior to his appointment as Ombudsman, he was an inaugural Member of the Economic Regulation Authority.
 He holds Arts and Law (Honours) degrees.